-KEPCO adopted Altibase in 2013.
-Altibase’s hybrid architecture enabled KEPCO to detect data abnormalities in real time with non-stop service by continuously updating hot or frequently used data and gradually migrating hot data to disk tables.
+KEPCO has adopted Altibase since 2013.
+Altibase’s hybrid architecture has enabled KEPCO to detect data abnormalities in real time with non-stop service by continuously updating hot or frequently used data and gradually migrating hot data to disk tables.

 - Real time collection and analysis of a wide array of data is possible with Altibase.
 The data includes temperature abnormalities, natural disasters, human error and power loss.

 - Data is processed 10 times faster than Oracle databases.

 - Power is analyzed and distributed across the nation in real time.